jwaffensmith/lodestar-app/README.md

 === About ===

-  Who's currently in space?
-What spacecraft are they on?
+  Who's currently in space and what spacecraft are they on?
 Want to check out where the ISS is currently located?
 Sign in to LodeStar to find out!

 === Live Site ===